Austin Head and Neck Injury Lawyer

 - Handling post-trial matters, including representing you if the defendant files an appeal with a higher court or filing an appeal on your behalf if you lose at trial.

 While you are recovering from your head or neck injuries, you can trust the experience of our experienced personal injury lawyers to handle the complexities of your claim and to provide you with the guidance that you need to make decisions about how you would like your case to proceed.
 We will provide you with access to information and answers to your questions so that you completely understand every step of the legal process.
-Call the Law Offices of George Salinas today at (512) 851-1004, or contact us online, to schedule your free consultation with one of our experienced attorneys.
+Call George Salinas Injury Lawyers today at 210-225-0909, or contact us online, to schedule your free consultation with one of our experienced attorneys.

 ★ ★ ★ ★ ★